NotAkitake/find_sp2x_patches/README.md

 Logs are sent to the console AND to a `logs.txt` file.
 The console will only show INFO and above messages by default, but this argument lets you change that.
 `logs.txt` logs everything, even DEBUG messages regardless of the set loglevel.
-*Note: `logs.txt` gets overwritten on every run.*
+`logs.txt` gets overwritten on every run.

-Spice2x-compatible patches.json files get outputted to the `patches` directory.
+Spice2x-compatible patches.json files are outputted to the `patches` directory.

 ### Examples